A New Beginning for the Past

 Collecting interests were extended beyond Antique Iron and tractors to include operating manuals, books, magazines, displays, tools, toys, salesman samples, furnishings, collectibles, and memorabilia representing that era.

 The founding members chose a name and a purpose for the club.
 The name being the San Luis Valley Antique Iron Club (SLVAIC).

-The club has set up a formal structure with the elected officers who include the president, vice-president, secretary, treasurer, past president and five directors.
+The club has set up a formal structure with the elected officers who include the president, vice-president, secretary, treasurer, past president and two directors.

 Members share interest in the areas of engine overhaul, repair maintenance, sandblasting, metal work, painting techniques, mechanical operation and exhibiting skills.

 Annual events for participation are Colorado Potato Administration Council “CPAC” Annual Potato Festival, San Luis Valley Annual Antique Iron Heritage Days, Monte Vista Ski Hi Stampede Parade, Del Norte Covered Wagon Days, and many exhibition shows through out the year.

 The club has an Annual General Meeting in the spring and a summer picnic for all club members and friends.
 Future events to be started are a plow day in the fall, and a garden tractor pull event.